-Rick: What happens when the Tramontana happens?
+Rick: What happens when the tramontana comes, what does this?

 Vernazza’s main square has some of the region’s finest restaurants.
 My friend Valerio works at Trattoria Gianni Franzi.

-Rick: Solo aqua.
+Rick: Solo acqua.

-Valerio: So you are not going to have fish tonight?
+Valerio: So, you are not going to have fish tonight?

 Rick: Yes, fish.